 We answer your questions as follows.

-Regarding Question 1: We consider the RCPI value as defined in IEEE 802.11™-2012 a suitable metric for signal strength and can be used as described in 3GPP TSG RAN WG2’s letter.
+Regarding Question 1: We consider the RCPI value as defined in IEEE 802.11™-2012 a metric for signal strength.

-Regarding Question 2: We consider the RSNI value as defined in IEEE 802.11™-2012 a suitable metric for signal quality and can be used as described in 3GPP TSG RAN WG2’s letter.
+Regarding Question 2: We consider the RSNI value as defined in IEEE 802.11™-2012 a metric for signal quality in downlink direction.

-Regarding Question 3: IEEE Standard 802.11™-2012 defines additional values that you might deem helpful for the envisaged usage scenario.
-Among them we highlight the channel load and noise histogram that provide channel usage statistics.
-These statistics can be helpful to identify busy channels complementing RCPI and RSNI measurements.
-Also Received Signal Strength Indicator (RSSI) measurement methods that mitigate against the effects of short-term channel fading might support the decision making process, however there are no accuracy requirements specified for RSSI.
-Please note that frequency channel bandwidth, number of spatial streams, and other values also impact user experience.
+Regarding Question 3: Understanding that the objective of the mechanism is to select the network that provides the best match to the QoS and/or throughput requirements of the system, the consideration of RNSI/RCPI is not sufficient on its own to efficiently estimate the available throughput and QoS that will be experienced in the IEEE 802.11 WLAN.
+Other metrics should be taken into account, especially channel bandwidth, operating band, number of spatial streams, BSS load, and WAN metrics, see also the attached Table 1.
+Comparing only the RSNI/RCPI, as is, to thresholds presents some risks of poor decisions.
+Ideally, a single parameter, such as estimated throughput, which combines all of the above parameters, would be determined inside of the wlan modem and then delivered to the upper layers.

 Please note that there is no explicit accuracy requirement for RSNI, but RSNI is defined by the ratio of the received signal power (RCPI - ANPI) to the noise plus interference power (ANPI).
 Both, ANPI and RCPI, have accuracy requirements of ±5 dB.